MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 ## Optimizing for COGS

-Using Kusto client libraries to ingest data into Kusto remains the cheapest and the most robust option.
-We urge our customers to review their ingestion methods and to take advantage of the Azure Storage pricing that will make blob transactions significantly cost effective.
+Using client libraries to ingest data into Azure Data Explorer is the cheapest and most robust option.
+Review your ingestion methods and take advantage of the cost effective Azure Storage pricing.
 <BR>
 Understand, that the more chunks of data (files/blobs/streams) that you send to Kusto, the larger your monthly bill will get.
 Therefore, follow our recommendations, and you will be able to better control your Kusto ingestion costs: